 The giant fort of Gyantse looms above town, situated on a huge rock – a marvellous sight, especially at night, when it is faintly illuminated by a Full Moon.
 The fort dates back to the 1300s, but is now in ruins – partly as a result of cannon bombardment from British troops, led by Colonel Younghusband, who conquered Tibet in 1904.
 Tibetan soldiers, armed with obsolete guns, tried to withstand the British troops, but ultimately had to surrender.

 When the tour has come to an end and the other tourists have left, the old man suddenly becomes much more informative.
 He gives a colourful description of the bombardment by the British troops, and the ravages, caused by Red Guards.
 The monastery inside the fort has many rooms, and the destruction of cultural treasures is obvious.
-One of the rooms once contained fine frescos, depicting the eleven-headed and thousand-armed Chenresig (of whom the Dalai Lama is a re-incarnation).
+One of the rooms once contained fine frescos, depicting the eleven-headed and thousand-armed Chenrezig, of whom the Dalai Lama is an incarnation.
 There also used to be three gilded bronze statues, but they were stolen, and the present ones are poorly crafted copies.

 Back at our room, we notice that a window pane has been removed.
 One of my cameras and all un-exposed film rolls are missing.
 Luckily, the thief has not taken my exposed rolls.
 The soldiers cannot (or will not) tell us what has happened, but one of them offers to join us to the police station in Nagarze to make a report.
 The officer in charge is not at all interested, but instructs us to go to the police station in Lhasa.
 The soldiers agree to give us a letter, which we have to bring to the police in Lhasa, after which we must return to Nagarze with an officer, but – for some reason or other – they demand that one of us stay in the army camp.
 This is out of the question, so we decide to go to Lhasa to make a police report there.